DefinitelyUnlikely/oauth2.0_with_pkce_broker_demo/README.md

 ### Context

-This project is a demo for the authentication flow I recommended for an in-house project during my time at an internship, where the goal was to research possible solutions for an SSO system using multiple identity providers.
+This project is a demo for the authentication flow my team partner and I recommended for an in-house project during my time at an internship, where the goal was to research possible solutions for an SSO system using multiple identity providers.
 A key aspect was to make it as simple as possible to add more service providers as well as identity providers as needs evolve.

 ### Architecture